A unified stochastic approximation framework for learning in games: Acknowledgments

-In words, \cref{def:APT} posits that $\curr$ asymptotically tracks the orbits $\trajof{\time} = \mirror(\dtrajof{\time})$ of \eqref{eq:MD} with arbitrary precision over windows of arbitrary length.
-Of course, this property is quite difficult to verify in general, but the following proposition can be used as an explicit criterion to that effect:
+In words, \cref{def:APT} posits that $\curr[\dstate]$ asymptotically tracks the orbits $\dtrajof{\time}$ of \eqref{eq:MD} with arbitrary precision over windows of arbitrary length.
+In our setting, the following proposition can be used as an explicit criterion guaranteeing this property: